Are you new to counselling or therapy and seeking help on your own?

 Many insurance plans only cover about 3 to 6 sessions.
 Some therapists will offer a sliding scale but this can still be expensive outside of insurance.

-If you have a very low income or have no financial assistance, there are lots of great mental resources out in the community with professionals who can provide incredible help.
-These resources come with other challenges, as you are not always able to select whom you see or what level of training the person has, and there may be a wait list.
-Some psychologists are able to do a small portion of pro bono work or will often work in these organizations alongside their private work.
+If you have very low income or have no financial assistance, there are lots of great mental health resources out in the community with professionals who can provide incredible help.
+These resources come with other challenges, as you are not always able to select whom you see, how often you can see them, or what level of training the person has, and there may be a wait list.
+Some psychologists are able to do a small portion of pro bono work, having sliding scales, or will often work in these organizations alongside their private work.

 I offer a modest sliding scale for those that do not have insurance, are unemployed, and who are not receiving additional subsidy.